-Scripps is committed to educating you about the warning signs of lung cancer and what to do if you have any of them.
+Scripps MD Anderson Cancer Center is committed to educating you about the symptoms of lung cancer and what to do if you have any of them.

-In most cases, lung cancer doesn’t cause symptoms until it has reached an advanced stage, but some people do experience early warning signs of lung cancer.
+In most cases, lung cancer doesn’t cause symptoms until it has reached an advanced stage, sometimes when cancer has spread to other parts of the body.
+But some people do experience early warning signs of lung cancer.
 These may include:

 - A constant feeling of pain in the chest that may worsen with deep breathing, coughing or laughing